-The brushes should be made of minimum 80% silver and 20% graphite to ensure a sufficiently electrical conducting capability.
+The brushes should be made of minimum 80% silver and 20% graphite to ensure a sufficient electrical conducting capability.

 Resistivity of the silver should be less than 0.1μ Ohm x m.
-The total resistance from the shaft to the hull must not exceed 0.005 Ohm.
-For a well-functioning shaftline earthing device, the resistance is expected to be approximately 0.001 Ohm.
+The total resistance from the shaft to the hull must not exceed 0.001 Ohm.

-A cable with a cross section not less than 45 mm2 is used for cabling the shaftline earthing device to the hull.
+Cabling of the shaftline earthing device to the hull must be with a cable with a cross section not less than 45 mm2.
 The length of the cable to the hull should be as short as possible.

-Monitoring equipment should have a 4-20 mA signal for alarm and a two range mV-meter with a switch for changing range.
-Primary range from 0 mV to 50 -150 mV DC, and secondary range from 0 mV to 300-1500 mV DC.
+Monitoring equipment should have a 4-20 mA signal for alarm and a mV-meter with a switch for changing range.
+Primary range from 0 to 50 mV DC and secondary range from 0 to 300 mV DC.

-When the shaftline earthing device is working correctly, the electrical potential will normally be within the range of 10-50 mV DC.
-The alarm setpoints should be 5 mV for a low alarm and 80 mV for a high alarm.
+When the shaftline earthing device is working correctly, the electrical potential will normally be within the range of 10-50 mV DC depending of propeller size and revolutions.

+The alarm set-point should be 80 mV for a high alarm.
 The alarm signals with an alarm delay of 30 seconds and an alarm cut-off, when the engine is stopped, must be connected to the alarm system.

-Connection of cables as shown on the sketch, Fig. 5.17.01.
+Connection of cables is shown in the sketch, see Fig. 5.17.01.